tomlockwood/terraform-remote-work/README.md

 # Setup

-When creating a service account for the terraform jobs, grant it the `Security Admin` permission.

-`.creds` folder should include a copy of the GCP service account credentials for this to work.

-`terraform.tfvars` should contain:
- - project = "google-project-name"
- - credentials_file = ".creds/service-account-creds.json"
- - region = "google-region1"
- - zone = "google-zone1-x"
- - email = "google-account-email-for-ssh-login@gmail.com"
+Install `gcloud` and run `gcloud auth login`.

+Run `./init` with arguments in the following order:
+1) Desired project id
+2) GCP account e-mail address - as set in the `gcloud auth login` flow
+3) Desired region (e.g. `australia-southeast1`)
+4) Desired zone (e.g. `australia-southeast1-b`)

-Create an image for the jumpbox by changing the ssh port on an instance to 65432 and make an image from that disk, and name that image `jmpbx`.
+Create an image for the jumpbox by changing the ssh port on an instance one you like and make an image from that disk, and name that image `jmpbx`.

+TODO: Set the port in the required locations in the terraform script.

 `make add-oslogin-key` adds your oslogin key from `gcloud` to allow ssh access.